bazyliszek/methAI/README.md

 Takes the following arguments:
 -i Input folder where the superfolders of the jhu files to be processed can be found.

 -s Controls how the training, validation, and testing sets are divided.
-Expects text in the form "a:b:c" or "a:b" where a is the training set, b is validation and c is testing.
+Expects text in the form "a\:b\:c" or "a\:b" where a is the training set, b is validation and c is testing.
 If testing is omitted then it is assumed to be 1-(a+b)

--r random seed (used to ensure the same patients get sorted into the testing, training, and validation sets each time) -p If provided then the program will load the parameters from the file provided by -n.
-Overrides -d, -t, -a, and -b -t If provided then the program will decrease the dimensions using the decision tree instead of PCA.
+-r random seed (used to ensure the same patients get sorted into the testing, training, and validation sets each time)

+-p If provided then the program will load the parameters from the file provided by -n.
+Overrides -d, -t, -a, and -b

+-t If provided then the program will decrease the dimensions using the decision tree instead of PCA.

 -d Specify the number of dimensions to keep after PCA or decisionTree.

 -a Sets the maximum proportion of NA values a patient can have before being discarded.
-Overridden if -p is set -b Sets the maximum proportion of NA values a cpg site can have before being discarded.
-Overridden if -p is set -o Output file name.
+Overridden if -p is set

+-b Sets the maximum proportion of NA values a cpg site can have before being discarded.
+Overridden if -p is set

+-o Output file name.
 If not specificed will create it in the same folder as the input with a generated name.

 -n Output parameter file name.
 Allows the PCA process to be run on a different dataset, but still reduce that data to a format compatible with the set that created the parameter file.